-In this ProductTank Toronto talk, Anthony Ilukwe, then Director of Product at PathFactory, shares with us his views and experiences about the role of a Technical Product Manager (TPM).
-He highlights certain misconceptions and misunderstandings he sees in the community, and deconstructs what he sees as the key factors and skills that differentiate a technical product manager.
+In a 2018 ProductTank Toronto talk, Anthony Ilukwe, then Director of Product at PathFactory, shared with us his views and experiences about the role of a Technical Product Manager (TPM).
+He highlighted some of the misconceptions and misunderstandings he sees in the community and deconstructs what he sees as the key factors and skills that differentiate a technical product manager.
 Here we take a look at the key points from his talk.

 What is a Technical Product Manager?

 A Technical Product Manager, despite what the name might suggest, is fundamentally not much different from a typical product manager.
 The requirements of the role are largely the same in terms of day-to-day activities.
 However, a Technical Product Manager is simply a technical Product Manager – someone with a technical background, who works with a technical product, or has a product with a technical end-user.
 Crucially, a technical product manager is not simply a rebranded engineering manager, a hybrid product-manager-and-engineer, or some kind of unicorn.
 The key differentiator is simply the background they come from, or the market they serve, and the domain expertise that follows.

 Where a Technical Product Manager is Needed

 A technical product manager is absolutely necessary for a few specific scenarios:

 - When dealing with highly technical products like APIs or cloud services.